joeromero/docs/maps_api.md

 ### Anonymous maps

-Here is an example of how to create an anomymous map from JavaScript
+Here is an example of how to create an anomymous map from JavaScript:

 ```javascript
 var mapconfig = {